wout/matrix.onchain.js/README.md

 - `Matrix.div(a, b)`

 ### Custom matrix operations
-Perform any other operation an two matrices with equal dimensions.
+Perform any other operation on two matrices with equal dimensions.

 For example, If you'd want to to a modulo operation: